 Quoted Identifiers in Coalesce

-When you create or reference objects in Coalesce, the platform automatically wraps identifiers in a way that matches your connected data platform.
-Snowflake uses double quotes by default, while Databricks uses backticks.
-Understanding these differences ensures your SQL code runs correctly across environments.
+When you create or reference objects in Coalesce, the platform wraps identifiers to match your connected data platform.
+Snowflake Projects use double quotes.
+Databricks and BigQuery Projects use backticks.
+Understanding these differences ensures your SQL runs correctly in Transforms, the Join tab, and Pre-SQL or Post-SQL.

 Quoted Identifiers in Snowflake